-Saint Peter Catholic School has been teaching students in the Catholic tradition for more than 70 years.
+Saint Peter Catholic School has been teaching students in the Catholic tradition for 75 years.
 Religion is a core subject in our curriculum and is taught daily to all students.
 Saint Peter Catholic School welcomes students of other religious faiths, but all students are expected to pass the religion curriculum as mandated by the Diocese of Raleigh curriculum and standards.

 The Prayer Partner Program has a long and successful history at Saint Peter Catholic School.
 Younger students are paired with older students whom they build a relationship with through the school year.
 Prayer partners sit together at Mass, giving the older students the opportunity to serve as a role model for behavior to younger students.